liquidsnake/LabRemote/README.md

 The main workflow is:
 ![Basic workflow](http://eftimie.ro/wiki/_media/workflow-en.png?w=&h=&cache=cache "Basic workflow")

-For screenshots and more information about the way the application works read the application "Manual":http://labremote.korect.ro/manual/
+For screenshots and more information about the way the application works read the application manual available at <http://labremote.korect.ro/manual/>

 The basic ui views are: